 DPoE technology was established with the following common requirements already developed by operators.
 Each of the participant operators had previously selected 1G-EPON and 10G-EPON as the appropriate technology for one or more applications.
 EPON is a widely-deployed technology with a sufficient and large supply of vendors offering a variety of products for each component of the access network.
-10G-EPON technology is now becoming available and is backwards compatible with 1G-EPON.
+2G-EPON, as described in Annex A of [DPoE-SP-PHYv1.0], uses the same 1G upstream as 1G-EPON (operates at the effective rate of 1 Gbps), but provides a 2G downstream (operates at the effective rate of 2 Gbps).
+With the exception of requirements specified in Annex A of [DPoE-SP-PHYv1.0], 2G-EPON is expected to meet all of the requirements specified for 1G-EPON.
+10G-EPON technology is backwards compatible with 1G-EPON.
 A 1G-EPON network can be incrementally upgraded to 10G-EPON, adding or replacing ONUs one at a time if required.
-1G-EPON and 10G-EPON are compatible with ISCTE 1741 (RFoG).
+1G-EPON, 2G-EPON, and 10G-EPON are compatible with [SCTE 174] (RFoG).

-The EPON protocol [802.3ah] and the amendment for 10G-EPON [802.3av] support a centralized operator-based controller (OLT) architecture with low cost Layer 2 access devices (ONU).
-The basic service mapping architecture in EPON is to map Ethernet (or IP) frame header information (such as addresses, IP DiffServ Code Points, Ethernet Q tag, S-VLAN/C-VLAN ID, ISID, bridge address, or other marking) to a logical circuit called a Logical Link Identifier (LLID) in [802.3ah].
+The EPON protocol [802.3] supports a centralized operator-based controller (OLT) architecture with low cost Layer 2 access devices (ONU).
+The basic service mapping architecture in EPON is to map Ethernet (or IP) frame header information (such as addresses, IP DiffServ Code Points, Ethernet Q tag, S-VLAN/C-VLAN ID, ISID, bridge address, or other marking) to a logical circuit called a Logical Link Identifier (LLID) in [802.3].
 The service function is similar to that used in DOCSIS networks in many ways because it is based on a centralized scheduler and uses an LLID which functions like an SID, supports both unicast and broadcast, and has other similarities.